renatomatz/Dal-io/docs/_build/html/_sources/index.rst.txt

 If you read and enjoyed the example above, that's great!
 Now comes the part where you get to understand its various pieces, workflows and internal logic for you to start creating your own models with Dal-io.

-A good first step, if you havent already is reading the :ref:`beginners_guide`.
+A good first step, if you haven't already is reading the :ref:`beginners_guide`.

 If you understood these core concepts well and are ready for some more examples, check out the cookbook.